deviantony/docker-elk/README.md

 ### How can I enable a remote JMX connection to a service?

-As for the Java Heap memory (see above), you can specify JVM options to enable JMX and map the JMX port on the docker host.
+As for the Java Heap memory (see above), you can specify JVM options to enable JMX and map the JMX port on the Docker host.

 Update the `{ES,LS}_JAVA_OPTS` environment variable with the following content (I've mapped the JMX service on the port